spaceaiinc/corporate/README.md

 **Fully Coded Components**

-NextJS Material Kit PRO is built with over frontend 1000 individual components, giving you the freedom of choosing and combining.
+AI Start PRO is built with over frontend 1000 individual components, giving you the freedom of choosing and combining.
 All components can take variations in colour, that you can easily modify using SASS and JSS files and classes.

 You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
 This Premium NextJS Material-UI Kit is coming with prebuilt examples, so the development process is seamless, switching from our pages to the real website is very easy to be done.